 5. Don’t forget about Whole Foods

-Amazon is offering Prime Day deals at Whole Foods Market for the first time this year.
-When you spend $10 in the store through July 17, you can get a $10 Amazon credit to spend on Prime Day.
+Amazon is offering Prime Day deals at Whole Foods Market once again this year.
+When you spend $10 in the store or online between July 3 and July 16, you’ll get a $10 Amazon credit to spend on Prime Day.

 To take advantage of this offer, just scan your Prime Code from the Whole Foods app or use your phone number at checkout.